Beardsley Family Scholarship

 —Traditional George Beardsley advice to contemporaries and to the young.

 In the Spring semester of 2014, the Center of the American West offered its first two Beardsley Family Scholarships of $1000 each to undergraduates at CU Boulder.
 (The amount has since been increased to $2,000 – $4,000 per scholarship.)
-Eligible students must be full time (enrolled for a minimum of 12 credit hours) with a minimum cumulative GPA of 3.0, and also enrolled in the Center’s Western American Studies certificate program.
-Winners of the scholarship must agree to speak to the Board, and to write a report on the opportunities that the scholarship opened to them as well as a thank you note to the Beardsley family.
+Eligible students must be full time (enrolled for a minimum of 12 credit hours) with a minimum cumulative GPA of 3.0, and must also be enrolled in the Center’s Western American Studies certificate program.
+Winners of the scholarship must must write a thank you note to the Beardsley family and also give a report to the Board — either in person at a Board meeting or in a brief paper – about the opportunities that the scholarship opened to them.

 The Story Behind the Scholarship